aeternity/aesophia/docs/sophia_stdlib.md

 sign of the number.
 Both values stored in `Neg` and `Pos` need to be strictly positive integers.
 However, when creating a `frac` you should never use the constructors explicitly.
 Instead of that, always use provided functions like `make_frac` or `from_int`.
-This helps keeping the internal representation in a good form.
+This helps keeping the internal representation well defined.

-The described below functions take care of normalization of the fractions – they won't grow if it is unnecessary.
+The described below functions take care of the normalization of the fractions – they won't grow if it is unnecessary.
 Please note that the size of `frac` can be still very big while the value is actually very close to a natural number – the division of two extremely big prime numbers *will* be as big as both of them.
-To face this issue the [optimize](#optimize** function is provided.
+To face this issue the [optimize](#optimize) function is provided.
 It will approximate the value of the fraction to fit in the given error margin and to shrink its size as much as possible.

 **Important note:** `frac` must *not* be compared using standard `<`-like operators.